clojusc/clojure-protobuf/README.md

 | Version             | Notes
 |---------------------|------------------------------------------------------
+| 3.6.0-v1.2-SNAPSHOT | Bumped to latest release of protobuf-java
 | 3.5.1-v1.1          | Added docs, more func renames, new abstraction layer, improved DevEx of API, and fix for enums as Clojure keywords
 | 3.5.1-v1.0          | Droped extra deps, renamed functions
-| 3.5.1-v0.3          | Bumped to use the latest Google Protocol Buffer release, re-added tests, Travis CI support
+| 3.5.1-v0.3          | Bumped to latest release of protobuf-java, re-added tests, Travis CI support
 | 3.4.0-v0.2          | Transition release; identical to the ghaskins clojure-protobuf at version  3.4.0-2-SNAPSHOT

 A note on the history: This project picked up the Clojure protobuf code base